 The agreement is for the sale or securitization of a maximum of \$100,000,000 in principal amount of Fannie Mae Mortgage Loans, plus or minus 5%.
 Such amount may be increased with the approval of Fannie Mae.
 The agreement expires June 30, 2013, although Fannie Mae has announced that agreements, such as the Authority's agreement with Fannie Mae, will be extended through December 31, 2013.
-Pursuant to this agreement, the Authority has purchased, and accepted loan reservations for, single family mortgage loans to be sold to Fannie Mae or securitized through the issuance of Fannie Mae guaranteed securities.
-As of September 30, 2012, the Authority had sold single family mortgage loans to Fannie Mae in exchange for \$15.5 million of Fannie Mae guaranteed securities that were issued by Fannie Mae under this agreement.
+Pursuant to this agreement, the Authority has purchased, and accepted loan reservations for, single family mortgage loans to be sold to Fannie Mae or securitized through the issuance of Fannie Mae guaranteed securities, but as of June 30, 2012 no such sales had been made and no such securities had been issued.
+However, subsequent to June 30, 2012, the Authority sold single family mortgage loans to Fannie Mae in exchange for \$3.5 million of Fannie Mae guaranteed securities that were issued by Fannie Mae under this agreement.
 The Authority sold all of those securities to third parties.
 No assurance can be given as to whether the Authority will continue the financing of Fannie Mae Mortgage Loans under this agreement or, if continued, as to the amount of such financings.
 The Authority may also sell or securitize single family mortgage loans through Fannie Mae under the standard Fannie Mae programs available to mortgage lenders.